CreditMantri Finserve Private Limited

 ICICI Bank provides an exclusive moratorium EMI calculator to measure the impact of opting for the facility announced by the RBI during COVID-19 pandemic.
 To calculate the impact of moratorium, you need to have the following details.

-Axis Bank provides a detailed explanation about the Moratorium policy and its impact on your repayment schedule.
-If you are an Axis Bank customer, you can avail the moratorium facility online by registering your mobile number.
+During the Corona pandemic, RBI instructed banks to offer a 6-month loan moratorium to all borrowers.
+Axis Bank provides a detailed explanation of the Moratorium policy and its impact on your repayment schedule.
+If you are an Axis Bank customer, you can avail of the moratorium facility online by registering your mobile number.

 State Bank of India (SBI) accepts applications for availing Moratorium facility for up to 6 months starting from March 2020 till August 2020 as per RBI regulations.
 You can fill up the form and submit it at a nearby SBI branch or you can contact the customer care department to avail this EMI deferment facility.
 You must remember that opting for moratorium will come with additional cost in the form of interest charges.
 Henceforth, avail this facility only if deemed necessary.